Skin sensory receptors: How context affects touch response

 The first way is called the gate of attention, which refers to where the focus of your body is.
 It’s basically your brain’s way of selecting specific stimulus to pay attention while filtering out others.

 For example, clients might not realize they have a “sore spot” until you touch that area.
-Another more mundane example would be if you’re sitting on your couch watching a movie or working on your laptop, you probably aren’t aware of your seat pressing against your bottom or even how your feet and legs are positioned unless you bring awareness to those body parts.
+Another more mundane example is when you’re sitting on your couch watching a movie, you probably aren’t aware of your seat pressing against your bottom or how your feet and legs are positioned unless you bring awareness to those body parts.

 The third way is context, such as visual and auditory cues from who is touching you, how you feel, and where your environment is.
-Being touched during a massage or physiotherapy session by a qualified therapist is quite different than having a random customer touch you at a coffee shop.
-You probably would not expect or accept that!
+For example, being touched during a massage or physiotherapy session by a qualified therapist is quite different than having a random customer touch you at a coffee shop.

 Sometimes C-tactile fibers do a “hedonic flip” where the same soothing touch can feel very threatening, or at best, uncomfortable.
 A common example is how sensitive the skin gets around an injured or inflamed area.
 Such clues support the idea that the change of C-tactile fiber function motivates you to protect the injured part.